hotkit/profab/README.markdown

 Installs and configures exim to relay email for the machine.
 Emails are sent to recipients directly from the machine.
 The machine will only relay for mail sent from the local host.

+## wsgi ##

+    wsgi

+Installs Apache and the WSGI module allowing it to host Python applications.
+In installing Apache it disables the default website and ensures that the `www-data` user has a proper home directory.

 # Doing development #

 _This project uses git flow.
 Don't forget to do `git flow init`_ (use defaults for all options).